bmuschko/cka-crash-course/exercises/01-install-cluster/solution/solution.md

 $ vagrant ssh kube-control-plane
 ```

 Run the `kubeadm init` command as root user.
 This initializes the control plane node.
-The output contains follow up command you will keep track of.
+The output contains a follow-up command you will keep track of.

 ```
 $ sudo kubeadm init --pod-network-cidr 172.18.0.0/16